 Give them hints like,

-Are the number of nodes the same?

-Are their links the same?

-Also, is the number of colours used to code the Network Diagram the same as the number of colours used to colour the map?

-There are chances that students say 'Yes'.
+- Are the number of nodes the same? - Are their links the same? - Also, is the number of colours used to code the Network Diagram the same as the number of colours used to colour the map? - There are chances that students say 'Yes'.
 Ask them their reasons behind their answers.

-Task 3B: Let us colour the map of India
+Task 3B: Colours of India